Tim Walsh (American football): Coaching career

-From 1977 to 1980, Walsh was an assistant coach at his alma mater Serra High School.
+From 1977 to 1980, Walsh was both an assistant coach and head coach at his alma mater Serra High School.
 He then was head coach at Moreau Catholic High School in Hayward, California from 1981 to 1985.
 In 1986, Walsh moved up to the college level as defensive coordinator and linebackers coach at Santa Clara.
 After two seasons as offensive coordinator, Walsh became head football coach at Sonoma State University in 1989.

 Walsh was the head coach at Portland State from 1993 through 2006, succeeding Pokey Allen, who left for Boise State (after defeating the Broncos soundly in Boise in 1992).
 In his 14 years at Portland State, Walsh compiled a 90–68 record and guided the Vikings from a Division II program to a Division I-AA contender.
 Walsh's tenure at Portland State was the longest of any previous Portland State football head coach.
 The Vikings made the Division II playoffs in 1993, 1994, and 1995, and the I-AA playoffs in 2000.

 On February 16, 2007, Walsh left Portland State to become offensive coordinator and quarterbacks coach at Army under Stan Brock.
 Army went 3–9 in Walsh's two seasons, 2007 and 2008.

 Walsh became a head coach again on January 9, 2009, when Cal Poly hired him.